filecoin-project/eudico/chain/consensus/tendermint/README.md

 ### Tendermint Consensus with Fault Injection

-To run a deployment run the following script:
+To run a deployment use the following script:
 ```
 ./scripts/eud-tendermint-testnet.sh
 ```

 Run the following commands in terminal 4 (that will be the bottom-right terminal):
 ```
-connect-node0

 stop-node1
 stop-app1